Lockcd11/CITS3200-Team43/Week1Deliverables/ScopeofWork.md

 Our system must be able to handle errors in the initial core researcher list, errors that stem from edits to the core researcher list, and errors that stem from the connections to preexisting databases. <br>

 Input errors should be mitigated where possible by ensuring all inputs are vetted before interacting with the database (ie. checking for valid unique researcher id, ensuring new additions to the core list are not already on the list).
 To avoid issues with the database, it should be easy for the user to undo recent additions or deletions to the core list, and if the database were to have issues, it should be able to revert to a previous state (explaining to the user that it has done so, and why). <br>
-In the absolute worst case, the system will be able to reboot the entire database from the list of core researchers, which will take time to be reestablished, so should be avoided.<br>
+In the absolute worst case, the system will be able to reboot the entire database from the list of core researchers, which will take time to be reestablished, so should be avoided.
+For this reason, the system should store a backup of the database after the initial boot.<br>

 Another potential issue the system may face is ballooning of the database if the network becomes too large.
 In the event that memory required is increasing beyond expectations, the user should be warned, and the system should cease increasing the size of the network without user permission, and adequate space.
 ##### 3.3.6 System Interfacing